-You are only allowed a credit for foreign tax which you have actually paid.
+You are only allowed a foreign tax credit for foreign tax which you have actually paid.

-If you do not pay the foreign tax until after your original assessment, you will need to ask for an amended determination of your foreign tax credit entitlement if you wish to receive a credit.
+If you do not pay any foreign tax on your foreign income until after your original assessment, you will need to ask for a determination of your foreign tax credit entitlement if you wish to receive a credit.

-Your assessment may also need to be amended to take account of any additional foreign tax that you may have paid.
+Your assessment will then be amended to take account of the foreign tax that you paid after your original assessment.